+There will be a total of four exams this quarter, and your top three scores will be used to calculate your final grade.
 Early and late exams will not be administered, and missing an exam will result in a zero.
 You should arrive to class on time for the exams.
 I do not guarantee that you will be able to take the exam if you arrive late.
-I am unable to accommodate make-up exams under any circumstances.
+I am unable to accommodate makeup exams under any circumstances.
 If you require any accommodations for exams, you must be approved by DSPS.
-For extended-time or reduced-distraction exams, please schedule your exam in the DSPS office to start with the rest of the class.
+For extended-time or reduced-distraction exams, please schedule your exam in the DSPS office during the normal class time.

-Exams will consist of both multiple-choice questions and short answer questions with the opportunity for partial credit.
-You must show your work to receive credit for any answer.
+Exams will consist of short answer questions with the opportunity for partial credit.
+You must show your work in order to receive credit for any answer.
 Detailing any mathematical steps in a clear fashion will communicate your understanding of the material.
 I am more interested in how you think about a problem than your final answer.
 You will be asked to demonstrate your conceptual understanding of the material and apply those concepts in an algebraic context and solve quantitative problems.

 You should bring a scientific or graphing calculator with you to each exam.
 Phones, smart watches, and other computers are not permitted in any circumstances.
-If I see you on your phone or other electronic device (besides a regular calculator), you will receive a zero on the exam and I will file an academic dishonesty report.
+If I see you on your phone or other electronic device (besides a regular calculator), you will receive a zero on the exam.

 The first three exams will be administered during the scheduled lecture time.
-The final exam will be administered during the designated final exam time on Monday, December 11th from 4:00 - 6:00 pm in MLC105.
+Exam 4 will be administered during the designated final exam time on Monday, June 26th from 11:30 am - 1:30 pm in MLC103.
 This date and time are determined by De Anza College and cannot be moved under any circumstances.
-If you cannot take the exam at this time,
+If you cannot take the exam at this time, you will receive a zero.